 wait.until(ExpectedConditions.visibilityOfElementLocated(By.xpath("//input[@id='text3']")));

-Here is practical example of wait for element visible.
+Here is a practical example of waiting until the element is visible selenium java.
 Execute it once and then use it for your software web application test scenario.

 @Test